aabel3/MST300-Project-1-Active-Directory-Domain-Services-in-Azure/setup/setup.md

 3. Join to domain using domain admin credentials
 4. Restart

-### Verification:
-✅ Both VMs joined to domain successfully
-✅ Both VMs restarted
-✅ DNS resolving correctly on both VMs

----

-## Part 10: IIS Configuration
+# Part 10: IIS Configuration
 Install and configure Internet Information Services on the webserver.

 ### Part 10.1: Install IIS Role